Mary Rosa Jimenez

 The other is fashion, the result of covering as a photographer and reporter the Paris catwalks for over 6 years for main newspapers and magazines in the Dominican Republic and Guatemala.

-Jimenez has held several solo exhibitions and has participated in numerous group shows in the Dominican Republic, France, Germany, Spain, Mexico, Abu Dhabi UAE and the U.S.A.
+Jimenez has held several solo exhibitions and has participated in numerous group shows in the Dominican Republic, France, Germany, Spain, Cuba, Italy, Mexico, Abu Dhabi UAE and the U.S.A.
 Her work has been shown in prestigious institutions as the University of Zayed in Abu Dhabi, UNESCO in Paris, Museum of Modern Art of the Dominican Republic, Frau Museum in Bonn and the Carrousel du Louvre in Paris.